thuhang24ld/Employee_Report/README.md

 3. Place your Google API credentials credentials.json into the root directory.

 ### Automation Scheduling (Windows)
-- Open Task Scheduler (taskschd.msc).
+1. Open Task Scheduler (`taskschd.msc`).
-- Create a new Basic Task -> Set Trigger to Daily.
+2. Create a new Basic Task and set the Trigger to Daily (e.g., 12:05 AM).
-- Action: Start a Program.
+3. Action: Start a Program.
-- Program/Script: Path to your python.exe.
+4. Program/Script: Path to your `python.exe` (or an orchestrated .bat wrapper).
-- Add arguments: crawl_sale_by_date.py (Repeat for other crawl scripts).
+5. Add arguments: `scripts/crawl_sale_by_date.py` (Repeat configuration for other extraction scripts as needed).

 Developed as a data-driven business solution for optimizing workforce operations in the F&B domain.